Italy entry requirements for Mexico passport holders

 Valid passport

-Must be valid for the entire stay in Italy
+Must be valid for your entire stay in Italy

-Your passport needs to be valid for the whole time you're in Italy.
-Italy does not require 6 months of validity beyond your departure date, but some airlines may still ask for it — check with your carrier before you fly.Required
+Your passport needs to be valid for the full duration of your stay in Italy.
+Schengen rules do not require 6 months of validity beyond your departure date, but some airlines may still ask for it at check-in.
+Carry a photocopy of your passport bio page separately.Required

 Return or onward ticket

 Immigration officers at Italian airports routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Have a printed or digital copy ready — they check this at passport control.Required
+A flight to a non-Schengen country works — a bus or train ticket to another Schengen country does not.
+Budget airlines like Ryanair and Wizz Air also check this before boarding.Required

 Proof of accommodation